MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## End a Fabric trial

 Your Fabric trial ends after 60 days or when you cancel.
-If you don't upgrade to a paid Fabric capacity before the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy upon removal](../admin/portal-workspaces.md#workspace-states).

-To retain your Fabric items, before your trial ends, [purchase Fabric](https://aka.ms/fabricibiza).

-If you cancel your free Fabric trial, the trial capacity, with all of its workspaces and their contents, is deleted.
-Your license returns to the original version.
+If you cancel your free Fabric trial or the trial expires, the trial capacity, with all of its workspaces and their contents, is deleted.
+Your license, and the license of all users with workspaces in the trial capacity, returns to the original version.
 In addition, you can't:

 - Create workspaces that support Fabric capabilities.

 - Share Fabric items, such as machine learning models, warehouses, and notebooks, and collaborate on them with other Fabric users.

 - Create analytics solutions using these Fabric items.

+### The trial expires

+If you don't upgrade to a paid Fabric capacity before the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy upon removal](../admin/portal-workspaces.md#workspace-states).

+To retain your Fabric items, before your trial ends, [purchase Fabric](https://aka.ms/fabricibiza).

+### Cancel your Fabric trial - non admins

+[MH]What does this look like for sharees?
+When they are added to a ws in trial capacity, and open their account manager, what do they see?
+Does the "days left" match the Capacity administrator's?
+Can they "Cancel trial" and, if so, what exactly happens since i'm assuming only the Cap admin can fully cancel the trial.

+### Cancel the Fabric trial - Capacity admins

 To cancel your free Fabric trial, open your Account Manager and select **Cancel trial**.